-(d) Discounts.
-Employee and her immediate family will be entitled to a minimum 20% discount for all merchandise purchased
+Discounts.
+Employee and her immediate family will be entitled to a minimum 20% discount for all merchandise purchased at Company's stores.

 (e) Vacation.
 Employee shall be entitled to paid vacation and paid sick leave on the same basis as may from time to time apply to other Company executive employees generally.
+Vacations will be scheduled with the approval of Company's Chief Executive Officer.
 One-third of one year's vacation (or any part of it) may be carried over to the next year; provided that such carry over is used in the first calendar quarter of the next year.
-Unless approved by the Compensation Committee of the Company's Board of Director, all unused vacation shall be forfeited.
+Unless otherwise approved by Company's Chief Executive Officer, all unused vacation shall be forfeited.
 No more than two weeks of vacation can be taken at one time.
 Employee shall also be entitled to one (1) additional day per calendar year of paid vacation to be taken in the month of her birthday.

 (f) Other.
 Employee shall be eligible for such other perquisites as may from time to time be awarded to Employee by Company payable at such times and in such amounts as Company, in its sole discretion, may determine.
 All compensation under this Agreement shall be subject to customary withholding taxes and other employment taxes as required with respect thereto.
 Throughout the Employment Period, Employee shall also qualify for all rights and benefits for which Employee may be eligible under any benefit plans including group life, medical, health, dental and/or disability insurance or other benefits ("Welfare Benefits") which are provided for employees generally at her then current location of employment.
-Employee may, in her sole discretion, decline any perquisite, Welfare Benefit, proposed annual salary increase, or bonus payment.

 (g) Signing Bonus.
-Employee shall receive a lump sum cash bonus in the amount of One Hundred Twelve Thousand Five Hundred Dollars (\$112,500) paid on the Company's first regular pay date following execution of this Agreement, subject to withholding and other employment taxes as required.
+Employee shall receive a lump sum cash bonuses in the amount of (i) Twenty Five Thousand Dollars (\$25,000) paid on the Company's first regular pay date following execution of this Agreement, and (ii) Ten Thousand Dollars (\$10,000) paid on the February 12, 2015 provided Employee has remained employed by the Company for such six month period, each such bonus subject to withholding and other employment taxes as required.